oktadev/okta-blog/_source/_posts/2020-08-19-css-grid-react.md

 * Table of Contents
 {:toc}

-## Creating a Unicode Browser App with React
+## Create a Unicode Browser App with React

 I will assume that you have some familiarity with JavaScript and that you have a recent version of Node installed on your computer.
 You will first create a React project using the `npx` command that comes with the Node installation.
 In a terminal, navigate into a directory of your choice and run the following command.